-Mint is one of the most popular apps for creating a budget.
-It’s free and will automatically categorize your transactions, pay your bills, and set alerts to keep you organized.
-Super user-friendly, Mint will estimate your credit score, visualize your spending, help set limits, and offer advice based on your spending habits.
+Mint is one of the most popular apps for creating a budget – and it’s free!
+It will automatically categorize your transactions, pay your bills, and send alerts to keep you organized.
+Mint then uses that information to estimate your credit score, visualize your spending, help you set limits on expenditures, and offer advice based on your spending habits.

 You Need a Budget

-If you are looking to get more engaged with your money, You Need a Budget (YNAB) is beloved among its users.
-Based on a zero-sum system that requires you to allocate every income dollar, YNAB prompts you to ‘gain total control of your money.”
+If you’re looking to get more engaged with your money, You Need a Budget (YNAB) is beloved by its users.
+It’s based on a zero-sum system that requires you to allocate every dollar of income, prompting you to “gain total control of your money.”
 Fair warning: This budgeting app requires a bit more discipline than the others, so be ready to roll up your sleeves.
 Users pay a yearly fee, but a free trial is available for beginners.

 Who it’s most useful for: Anyone, whether experienced with budgeting or a novice, who prefers to have more manual control of their budget.

 Before there were digital budgeting apps, there was the envelope system.
-Mvelopes is the old-school-made-new way of budgeting that utilizes a system of categorized ‘cash’ envelopes.
+Mvelopes uses that envelope method as a base for their system of categorized “cash” envelopes.
 Focused on flexibility, Mvelopes works for users who have a lot of expenses to track.
-Its functionality allows you to set rules and restrictions on your habits so you can stay on course.
+You can also set rules and restrictions on your habits to help you stay on course.

-Who it’s most useful for: Freelancers and contractors not on a consistent income month to month, and frivolous spenders who want to curb their habit
+Who it’s most useful for: Freelancers and contractors who don’t have consistent income month-to-month, and/or frivolous spenders who want to curb their habits.

-Designed for families in mind, HomeBudget boasts capability across multiple devices and account that includes functionality to control as much (or as little) spending as you wish.
-Known for its seamless data reporting, you’ll be able to generate trend graphs and infographics easily within the app.
+Designed with families in mind, HomeBudget boasts capability across multiple devices and accounts.
+It allows you to control as much (or as little) spending as you wish.
+Known for its seamless data reporting, this app could help you generate trend graphs and infographics easily.
 You get the most out of HomeBudget when you take advantage of its full capabilities, so don’t be afraid to try out every feature.

-Who it’s most useful for: Families that want to be able to have more than one person manage the household expenses, and budgeters who want visualized data
+Who it’s most useful for: Families that want to have more than one person manage the household expenses, and/or budgeters who want visualized data.

 There’s a Budgeting App for Everyone

-When you’re choosing which app is best for you, be sure to consider the customizability and flexibility of each app and compare it to your own needs.
-Whether you’ve never budgeted before, or you’re an experienced manager of your finances, there is an app out there to best fit your needs and goals.
+When you’re choosing which app is best for you, be sure to consider the customizability and flexibility of each app and compare those features to your own needs.
+Whether you’ve never budgeted before or you’re an experienced personal finance manager, there’s an app out there to fit your needs and goals.